paarthmadan29/walkthru2/README.md

 # walkthru2
-ample repo for walkthru 2 of fast.ai course
+Sample repo for walkthru 2 of fast.ai course